tidzvl/Path-Of-Building-Support/README.md

 ### Task 3

 - If it ok, i can build the application have function auto whisper the seller when item i checked is listing.

+### Update Item Modified

+- Per item, we have the "Base Name" first, Quality and normal base mod can be skipped.
+It place in <ul> first
+- At modified, the Implict mod place in the second <ul> with color is **#88f**.
+- The explict and crafting mod place in the third <ul>.